c3lang/c3-web/src/content/docs/guide/basic-types-and-values.md

   order: 4
 ---

-C3 provides a similar set of fundamental data types as C: integers, floats, arrays and pointer.
+C3 provides a similar set of fundamental data types as C: integers, floats, arrays and pointers.
 On top of this it expands on this set by adding slices and vectors, as well as the `any` and `typeid` types for advanced use.

 ## Integers